-2.1 The means of escape from a typical one or two storey dwellinghouse is relatively simple to provide.
-Few provisions are specified in this document beyond ensuring that means are provided for giving early warning in the event of fire (see Section 1) and that suitable means are provided for emergency egress from each storey via windows or doors.
+3.1 The means of escape from a typical one or two storey dwellinghouse is relatively simple to provide.
+Few provisions are specified in this document beyond ensuring that means are provided for giving early warning in the event of fire (see Section 1), automatic fire suppression is provided (see Section 2) and that suitable means are provided for emergency egress from each storey via windows or doors.

 With increasing height more complex provisions are needed because emergency egress through upper windows becomes increasingly hazardous.
-It is then necessary to protect the internal stairway.
-If there are floors more than 7.5m above ground level, the risk that the stairway will become impassable before occupants of the upper parts of the dwellinghouse have escaped is appreciable, and an alternative route from those parts should be provided.
+For floors above 4.5m above ground level, it is then necessary to protect the internal stairway or provide alternative means of escape.
 See Diagram 1.